Chapter 17: The Flower Girl From The Slums

 “Is this a coincidence?” he said after a pause.
 “Meeting you again, I mean.”

 Cosmo shrugged and examined her handiwork.
-The pieces of shrapnel were plucked out, the wound was sown up and dressed properly.
+The pieces of shrapnel were plucked out, the wound was sewn up and dressed properly.
 ‘Mom would be proud of me.’
-“Perhaps so, perhaps not?” she replied, packing up the first-aid kit and rising to put it away.
+“Perhaps so, perhaps not?” she replied, picking up the first-aid kit and rising to put it away.
 “Even still, I’m surprised you’re even alive at this point.”
 Her eyebrow arched upwards.
 “Before you crash-landed, you had cuts and nicks all over your body and bits of metal scrap all over your arms and legs.
 That large piece in your tail was particularly nasty-looking; you might not be able to use it properly for some time.”
 She folded her arms and cocked her head to the side.
 I’m curious… Wanna tell me what happened?”

 The fox shook his head. “…It’s a long story,” he said cryptically, looking away from her.